behreajj/CamZup/README.md

 - As with shader languages, I try to protect against divide-by-zero errors whenever possible.
 Though mathematically incorrect, `div(x, 0.0) = 0.0` ; in consequence `fmod(x, 0.0)` and `mod(x, 0.0)` return `x`.
 - The [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) (`lerp`) method in this library uses the formula `(1.0 - t) * a + t * b`, not `a + t * (b - a)`.
 Processing uses the latter.
 Furthermore, Processing's `lerp` is unclamped by default.
 This library Includes a clamped and unclamped version of `lerp`; clamped is assumed to be the default.
 - I break with GLSL convention when it comes to easing functions.
 The step provided to easing functions is always a scalar (a `float`).
 There are no `step`, `smoothstep` and `linearstep` functions which generate the step to be supplied to `mix`. `mix` is, however, is defined in relevant classes.
 - A quaternion's real component is assumed to be its first element, `{ w, x, y, z }`.
 Its imaginary components are stored in a vector.
-This is in contrast to other APIs, for example, Unity's.
+This is in contrast to other APIs, such as [Unity](https://docs.unity3d.com/ScriptReference/Quaternion.html)'s.
-- When providing functionality for affine transforms, `Transform2` and `Transform3` are given priority over `Mat3` and `Mat4` in `core`.
-This is related to the fact that `pfriendly` classes require `PMatrix2D`, `PMatrix3D` or AWT's `AffineTransform`: any functionality added to `Processing` matrix implementations must be copied to `core` matrices, even though the latter aren't used as much.
 - The convention established by Java's `indexOf` function is to return `-1` when an array or collection does not contain a query.
 Some collections in this library, particularly `Mesh`s and `Curve`s, match Pythonic idiom insofar as they accept negative indices to `get` functions.
 For example, `curve.get(-1)` will return the last `Knot` in a curve, provided that it is a `closedLoop`.
 As a consequence, the reciprocity between Java's `indexOf` and `get` is broken.
 For example: `curve.get(curve.knots.indexOf(elmNotInCurve)) != elmNotInCurve`.
 For this reason, `contains` should always be preferred over `indexOf`, and no custom `contains` method should depend on `indexOf` unless `get`s definition is guaranteed.

 ## Kotlin Interoperability